felixzapata/gulp-stubby-server/README.md

 ```

 ## Release History
+* `0.1.3` 09.12.2014
+  - Fix(package.json): glob should be a dependency instead of devDependency

 * `0.1.2` 05.12.2014
   - Fix(index.js): on stubby error, calling the callback should be the last action
   - Fix(package.json): gulp-util must be as a dependency